Jérôme Nadal, SJ, Jesuit Residence will stand at the heart of campus

 “As it did in the 1960s, a lot has happened at Creighton in a very quick timeframe,” he says.
 “Creighton continues evolving and extending its mission creatively and concisely.”

-He mentioned the 24th Street beautification, the reimagining of the Harper Center and Heider College of Business, the Heaney Bridge connecting campus to Omaha, as well as the in-development residence hall, CL Werner Center for Health Sciences Education, renovated laboratories and the Jesuit Residence.
+He mentioned the 24th Street beautification, the reimagining of the Harper Center and Heider College of Business, the Heaney Bridge connecting campus to Omaha, as well as the in-development residence hall, CL and Rachel Werner Center for Health Sciences Education, renovated laboratories and the Jesuit Residence.

 These buildings and improvements are, of course, necessary (in addition to being aesthetically pleasing).
 But, along with non-facility advances, such as an impressive 11 new endowed faculty chairs, they also represent and showcase some of the core strengths Creighton is investing in.
 Such as the Jesuit presence on campus.